-In Year 5, your child will be encouraged to read widely.
+In Year 5 (in England) or Primary 6 (in Scotland), your child will be encouraged to read widely.
 This way, they will become familiar with many different types of language and writing.
 They will talk about and explore their understanding of a wide range of books including stories, non-fiction, poetry, and play-scripts.

 How to help at home

 There are plenty of simple and effective ways you can help your child with reading in Year 5/Primary 6.

 Keep reading to your child as long as possible